vsbuffalo/pyfermi/README.md

 ## Notes

 `ext.c` contains some extra C functions needed to wrap fermi.
-These are separate from fermi.
-In some cases, I need klib functions not fermi, for example `ksprintf` from `kstring.c`.
-I try to keep things seperate so fermi can be updated without breaking everything.
+In some cases, I need klib functions not packaged with fermi, for example `ksprintf` from `kstring.c`.
+I try to keep things separate so fermi can be updated without breaking anything.

+## Todo

+ - Unit tests.
+ - More with error correction.